lswihart-cray/docs-csm/008-CSM-VALIDATION.md

 The areas should be tested in the order they are listed on this page.
 Errors in an earlier check may cause errors in later checks due to dependencies.

-For more details on these validations and health checks, see the admin guide (note to docs team: replace this with a reference to the specific section of the admin guide).

 <a name="platform-health-checks"></a>
 ## Platform Health Checks